DylanMeeus/springboot_jwt_blog/_posts/2015-10-04-getting-started-with-relay.markdown

 Those familiar with Flux will know that it allows apps to have one-way data flow, which means that the data needs for each component are easy to reason about.
 However, Flux didn't provide a good way to interact with the server, so Relay can be thought of as the next evolution of Flux.

 Often, crafting application data sources can come down to trade-offs between performance and duplication of code.
 To make sure all the data our application needs for a given component is ready at the same time, we could set up an endpoint to request everything.
 However, this will have impact performance.
 We could define a lot of custom endpoints that serve us only the data we need, but this would mean writing a lot of code and potentially making a lot of HTTP requests.
 In either case, if we were to change our components so they required more data, we would probably need to adjust the structure of the data coming from our server.
 Ultimately, this arrangement between client and server can be somewhat brittle.

 To address these issues, Relay allows us to specify exactly the shape of the data that we want from the server for a given component.
 Because we can place our queries within our components, we can better reason about the data associations for each component.

+{% include tweet_quote.html quote_text="Relay allows us to specify exactly the shape of the data that we want from the server for a given component." %}

 Without Relay, components make requests to many different endpoints.